nsarode/llm_rag_chatbot/Readme.md

 ```
 # Learnings

+- Retrieval augmented generation (RAG) agent combines strengths of RAG with AI agents to allows agents to intelligently explore and utilize a knowledge base for more accurate and adaptable responses
 - Good prompt engineering skill is the most critical component to project like this.
 Being very explicit (background, expectations), assertive ("make sure", "never") and **extremely** specific with the details (desired outcome, format, style etc) takes practice and continuous revisions
 - Leveraging llm agents to create complex Cypher queries is breathtaking to see, however for the purpose of few-shot prompting, example queries are needed within the prompt template for context.
 For that a solid understanding of the data model at hand is paramount
 - LangChain agents can also run python code (not just chaining components and/or methods)